Bonds And Types Of Bonds

 Bonds are debt instruments issued by any entity to raise finance from potential investors and the society at large.
 Akin to loans, bonds come with a maturity period.
 It is essentially an agreement between a borrower/issuer and investor.

 They are investment instruments in which the entity borrows finance from an investor (lender), and in return, pays interest (coupon) against the bond’s face value (principal amount) for a specified period (maturity term).
 Governments, municipalities, companies and other independent financial institutions issue bonds.
-Like securities, one can easily trade in this via stock exchanges, platforms such as KredX, and Over-the-Counter, among others.
+Like securities, one can easily trade in this via stock exchanges, platforms.

 In simple words, investors can purchase bonds to lend funds to the issuer, GOI, a governmental or civic body, a corporation, or any other entities.
 The issuer, in return, is obliged to pay interest at a specified rate during the term period.